Uniform Integrability of the OLS Estimators, and the Convergence of their Moments: Introduction

-Let $\{Y_n\}$ be an iid sequence from a distribution $F$ with mean $\mu$ and variance $0<\sigma^2<\infty$.
-The canonical Central Limit Theorem (CLT) says that, the sequence of the standardized averages, $Z_n=\sqrt{n}\frac{\overline{Y}-\mu}{\sigma}$, where $\overline{Y}=\frac{1}{n}\sum_{j=1}^{n}Y_j$, converges in distribution to the standard normal random variable $Z$.
-This result can be represented as the simplest linear regression model $\bm{Y}=\bm{1}\mu+\bm{\varepsilon}$, where $\bm{1}=(1,\ldots,1)^\ta\in\RR^n$, under assumption \eqref{eq.errors} (one can easily see that assumption \eqref{eq.V} is satisfied), since the ordinary least square (OLS) estimator of $\mu$ is $\h{\mu}=\overline{Y}$.
-The rate of convergence of the absolute moments of $Z_n$ to the absolute moments of $Z$ (of order $r$, for specific positive real numbers of $r$) has been studied by various authors \citep[see][among others]{BE1965,BR1976,Hall1978}. \citet{Bahr1965} addressed the problem of the convergence of the moments of $Z_n$ to the corresponding moments of $Z$, and provided their rate of convergence.
+Let $\{Y_n\}$ be an independent and identically distributed (iid) sequence from a distribution $F$ with mean $\mu$ and variance $0<\sigma^2<\infty$.
+The canonical Central Limit Theorem (CLT) says that, the sequence of the standardized averages, $Z_n=\sqrt{n}\frac{\bar{Y}-\mu}{\sigma}$, where $\bar{Y}=\frac{1}{n}\sum_{j=1}^{n}Y_j$, converges in distribution to the standard normal random variable $Z$.
+This result can be represented as the simplest linear regression model $\bm{Y}=\bm{1}\mu+\bm{\varepsilon}$, where $\bm{1}=(1,\ldots,1)^\ta\in\RR^n$ (one can easily see that assumption {\rm(iii$'$)} is satisfied), since the ordinary least squares (OLS) estimator of $\mu$ is $\h{\mu}=\bar{Y}$.
+The rate of convergence of the absolute moments of $Z_n$ to the absolute moments of $Z$ (of order $r$, for specific positive real numbers of $r$) has been studied by various authors \citep[see][among others]{BE1965,BR1976,Hall1978,Hall1982}. \citet{Bahr1965} addressed the problem of the convergence of the moments of $Z_n$ to the corresponding moments of $Z$, and provided their rate of convergence.
 Specifically, he proved that, if $\E|Y_i|^r<\infty$ for some positive integer $r$, then

-\citet{AM2015} study the problem of selecting the optimal value of the training sample size in the cross validation estimation of the generalization error of computer algorithms.
+\citet{AM2016} study the problem of selecting the optimal value of the training sample size in the cross validation estimation of the generalization error of computer algorithms.
 When the decision rule is given by a linear regression model and the loss function is the squared error loss, their analysis requires to know the cases in which the moments of the OLS estimators converge to the corresponding moments of their asymptotic distribution, thereby giving rise to the work presented here.
-Other potential applications of the results presented here pertain to the construction of graphical methods for studying the patterns of dependence between two biomarkers.